|

 In 1976, WA Police relocated from the complex to new premises and the transformation from law enforcement headquarters to art hub began!

-Now the Old Courthouse Complex presents regular art exhibitions and houses a Gallery Store showcasing the work of around 50 celebrated regional artisans who work in a myriad of mediums.
+Now the Old Courthouse Complex presents regular art exhibitions and houses a Gallery Store showcasing stunning pieces by celebrated regional artisans.

-Browse the Gallery Store’s stunning range of quality local art, jewellery, pottery, glasswork, cards, photography, paintings and woodwork.
+Browse the Gallery Store’s curated range of quality local art, jewellery, pottery, glasswork, cards, photography, paintings and woodwork.

 Inspired to create your own masterpiece?
 You’re invited to attend one of the many art workshops held in the Fodder Room.
 This beautiful studio is also available for artists who are interested in facilitating classes.